Photo by Nadia Isakova / age fotostock

 It's on again this Spring-- the Cheese and Wine Festival.
 Spend an afternoon sampling cheese, enjoying delicious food and sipping wine by the Thames.
 There's loads of food to explore and demonstrations from which to learn, but whatever you do, have the melted gruyere-- large hot plates warm half-wheels of gruyere just waiting to be shaved onto roasted potatoes and onions.
 My mouth literally waters just thinking about the experience.
 I won't be back in London this spring so someone please, please eat this for me and report back.
 Thank you.

+Under the Waterloo Bridge on the Southbank, you'll find second-hand books for sale at the outdoor Southbank Centre Book Market.
 I used to come here over the weekends, thinking it was only then the market was open.
 But now I've learnt it's open every day.